Skip to content

 A cup of tea also helps in the regulation of cholesterol, aging, the reduction of the inflammatory response, and blood pressure.
 Surely, both youngsters must start developing the habit of taking care of their bodies to delay diseases of aging while making sure of the right fluid intake in the body.
 One could do this by drinking a cup of green tea.
 On the other hand, the older generation should drink this elixir to reduce further illnesses and cure whatever they uneasily feel in their bodies.

-This post about Does a Cup of Tea count as Water Intake was first published in 2021.
-We added the audio of this blog in 2023 just for you.
+This post about Does a Cup of Tea count as Water Intake was first published in 2022, but it was updated 30.7.2024 just for you.

 Related Articles You May Be Interested